 And since miso soup, which is often ordered or served with sushi in Germany, is not supposed to be as hot as the legendary noodle soups, it's better not to slurp it down.

-What sauces & condiments to sushi?
+Which sauces & condiments to use with sushi?

 Nowadays, sushi can be found all over the world in the most diverse styles and the craziest combinations.